matomo-org/developer-documentation/docs/profiling-code.md

 ## PHP

-The core supports profiling using the `xhprof` and `tideways` PHP extension.
+The core supports profiling using the `xhprof` or the `tideways` PHP extension (only one of them is needed).
 You can typically install these extensions like `pecl install xhprof`.
-We usually try to use xhprof first if it works (might not work with some PHP versions) and fallback to `tideways` if this doesn't work.
-The reason is that with the local `tideways` extension we've had issues in the past with the output directory that a profile run result is being written to doesn't match the directory being used when viewing a report run and we sometimes had to patch files to make this work.
+We usually try to use `xhprof` (might not work with some PHP versions) and fallback to `tideways` if this doesn't work.
+The reason is that with the local `tideways` extension we've had issues  with the output directory in the past where a profile run result is being written to doesn't match the directory being used when viewing a report run and we sometimes had to patch xhprof files to make this work.

 ### General recommendations

-When profiling eg the UI or API, we need to make sure to profile a production system as close as possible.
+When profiling, we need to make sure to profile a production system as close as possible.
 This means we should follow these steps:

 * disable development mode (so caches will be used)
 * warm up the caches by executing the action you want to profile once so on the next request the caches will be used when you profile